Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Simulation Experiments

-The moments of the sampling distribution of $\elpdHat{\Md}{\y}$, the distribution of the $\elpd{\Md}{\y}$, and the error distribution $\elpdHatErr{\Md}{\y}$ behave quite similarly in the simulated experiment and the analysis conditional on the design matrix $\+X$ and known model variance $\tau$ in Section~\ref{sec_analytic_case}.
-In particular, when $\beta_\Delta=0$ and $n$ grows, the LOO-CV method is slightly more likely to pick the simpler model with a constant difference in the predictive performance, and the magnitude of the skewness does not fade away.
+\para{Behaviour of the Sampling and the Error Distribution} The moments of the sampling distribution of $\elpdHat{\Md}{\y}$, the distribution of the $\elpd{\Md}{\y}$, and the error distribution $\elpdHatErr{\Md}{\y}$ behave similarly in these simulated experiments and in the theoretical analysis conditional on the design matrix $\+X$ and known model variance $\tau$ (Section~\ref{sec_analytic_case}).
+In particular, when $\beta_\Delta=0$ and $n$ grow, LOO-CV is slightly more likely to pick the simpler model with a constant difference in the predictive performance, and the magnitude of the skewness does not fade away.
 With this experiment setting, however, the skewness of $\elpd{\Md}{\y}$ decreases when $\beta_\Delta$ grows, while in the experiments in Section~\ref{sec_analytic_case}, this skewness is similar with all $\beta_\Delta$.
-Figure~\ref{fig_moments_n_b} in Appendix~\ref{app_sec_additional_experiment_results} illustrates the behaviour of the moments in this problem setting in more detail.
+Figure~\ref{fig_moments_n_b} in Appendix~\ref{app_sec_additional_experiment_results} illustrates the behaviour of the moments in more detail.